fbpx

 • If you or your immediate family are planning to move into the house

-• If you’re are planning to make substantial refurbishments to the property
+• If you are planning to make substantial refurbishments to the property

-• If you’re plan to change the business use of the property
+• If you plan to change the business use of the property

 Procedures for Terminating a Tenancy

-If you do want ask your tenants to vacate your property, there are procedures that must be followed.
+If you do want to ask your tenants to vacate your property, some procedures must be followed.

-• You must inform you tenant in writing that you want them to leave.
+• You must inform your tenant in writing that you want them to leave.

-• You or your agent is required to signed the letter of notice.
+• You or your agent are required to sign the letter of notice.

-• Your letter of notice should stipulate which date the tenant should vacate the property.
+• Your notice letter should stipulate which date the tenant should vacate the property.

 • State your reason for ending their tenancy.

-• Inform the tenant that if they have any issues with the letter of notice that they must contact the Residential Tenancies Board RTB within 28 days of receiving the notice.
+• Inform the tenant that if they have any issues with the letter of notice, they must contact the Residential Tenancies Board RTB within 28 days of receiving the notice.

 Notice Periods for Termination of Tenancy